 The stately winery is an ideal site for corporate and private events.
-The man-made wine cave sits 40 feet beneath the Byington Estate Vineyard and is perfect for dinner parties.
+The stunning 95-acre property has a 18,000-square-foot villa that houses winemaking facilities, tasting room, event facilities, and a man-made wine cave sits 40 feet beneath the Byington Estate Vineyard and is perfect for dinner parties.
 The winery tasting room is open daily from 11:00 to 5:00.
 Private tours and tastings are available for groups by appointment.
 There are extensive picnic facilities on the grounds.

 2014 Byington Tin Cross Vineyard Alexander Valley Chardonnay